Undergraduate study

 Use the Essex scholarship finder to explore what additional funding may be available and find out more about the ways we have supported our students through the cost-of-living crisis.

-• Schools Membership Bursary 2025 - £1,000 bursary awarded to eligible students progressing from Schools Membership Schools and Colleges (including Plus, London, South East and Midlands)
+• Schools and Colleges Membership Bursary - £1,000 bursary awarded to eligible students progressing from Schools Membership Schools and Colleges (including Plus, London, South East and Midlands).

 9. Meet your future classmates